What Is the EU-US Data Privacy Framework (DPF) Program?

 Summary

-The conversation around international data transfers from Europe to the U.S. probably won’t stop here.
-And you can trust that we’ll be here to summarize the potential changes and impact whenever there’s an update.
+But the conversation around international data transfers from Europe to the U.S. probably won’t stop here.

 Masha Komnenic CIPP/E, CIPM, CIPT, FIP